introgreek/introgreek.github.io/docs/course_information/schedule.md

 ### Monday, March 28
 {: .no_toc }
-Dependent Uses of the Subjunctive: Purpose Clauses, Fear Clauses
+Independent Uses of the Subjunctive: Hortatory, Deliberative, Prohibitive; Dependent Uses of the Subjunctive: Purpose Clauses, Fear Clauses

 ### Wednesday, March 30
 {: .no_toc }